On May 18th another great edition of Wave Gotik Treffen is scheduled to start—with the German festival celebrating it’s 27th year.

 For classic British post-punk acts, we recommend ofcourse Mark Burgess’ Chameleonsvox. as well as Modern English.

-Three classic French bands are set to play this year—Norma Loy, Guerre Froide, and Trisomie 21, the latter of which is sure to be extremely popular in everyone’s festival itinerary, as who hasn’t been to a goth clubs where the dj closes his or her set with the cold-wave band’s classic club anthem “The Last Song”.
+Two classic French bands are set to play this year—Guerre Froide, and Trisomie 21, the latter of which is sure to be extremely popular in everyone’s festival itinerary, as who hasn’t been to a goth clubs where the dj closes his or her set with the cold-wave band’s classic club anthem “The Last Song”.

 One of our top picks for this year, and also one of the most exciting exclusives for the festival lineup is a reunion show from classic Belgian post-punk band Siglo XX.
 The band, formed in 1978, had sound that was strongly influenced by music of Joy Division, Section 25, and Factory records.